* Ray Conner runs commercial aircraft business

-Conner spoke at a U.S. Department of Transportation press conference on Friday announcing a comprehensive review of the 787 after a series of incidents called its reliability into question.
+Conner was a last-minute addition to a U.S. Department of Transportation press conference on Friday announcing a comprehensive review of the 787 after a series of incidents called its reliability into question.

 “We welcome any opportunity to further assure people outside of the industry about the integrity of the airplane and the process of bringing it to life,” Conner said, speaking to more than 100 reporters along-side Federal Aviation Administration head Michael Huerta and Transportation Secretary Ray LaHood.

 It was the first serious test in this role for the Boeing lifer, who became chief executive of the commercial planes unit last June after a 35-year career with the company, much of it ultimately spent in sales.